You’re planning a trip to Europe.

 Protective Laptop Shell

-After my laptop slid off my lap and the screen cracked – 3 days before leaving for Europe for work! – I bought a hard laptop shell.
-It makes my laptop slightly thicker but much safer, since I almost always take my laptop when I travel.
+After my laptop slid off my lap and the screen cracked – 3 days before leaving for a work trip in Europe! – I bought a hard laptop shell.
+It makes my laptop slightly thicker but much safer, which is important to me, since I almost always take my laptop when I travel.
 These laptop shells are inexpensive and come in tons of colors and designs.

 These days, I find myself using my iPhone more and more to take photos and videos but I still bring my small Canon Powershot camera.
 I’ve had it for about 8 years now (and had two other Powershots before that) and it still takes great photos and videos, plus it easily fits in my pocket.